 310.3 Construction Requirements.

 310.3.1 General.
 The contractor shall furnish, haul and spread surfacing material on the subgrade at the designated rate.
 The rate of application may be varied at the discretion of the engineer, depending on the nature of the soil encountered in the subgrade.
-The contractor shall uniformly unload and distribute of the required quantity of material throughout each station.
+The contractor shall uniformly unload and distribute the required quantity of material throughout each station.
 The subgrade shall be prepared as specified in Sec 209, and any work done in reshaping the subgrade before placing surfacing material shall be at the contractor's expense.
 When it is determined by the engineer to be to the Commission's advantage, hauling may be done over surfacing material previously spread, otherwise, all hauling shall be over the subgrade.

 310.3.2 Surface Requirements.
 Material shall be spread to a uniform thickness over the subgrade and shaped as shown on the plans until the surface is free from ruts and waves.
 The surface shall be compacted under traffic.
 Maintenance of the surface shall continue until final project acceptance is made.